 Mandatory mediation of warranty insurance disputes

 Under the Act, owners of homes covered by warranty insurance (new homes or applicable building envelope renovations) can compel their warranty providers to a mediation session.

 As a homeowner, you do not have to start legal action in order to initiate mandatory mediation with warranty providers.

-To find out more information about home warranty insurance and its benefits for homeowners, consult our Home Warranty Insurance in British Columbia : What you need to know to protect your investment .
+To find out more information about home warranty insurance and its benefits for homeowners, consult our Home Warranty Insurance in BC: protecting your investment .